 Fructose: Is a naturally occurring sugar found in fruit and honey.
 Fructose could also be added into foods in the form of high-fructose corn syrup (HFCS) and agave syrup.
 A novel test in 1983 demonstrated the link between fructose mal-absorption and diarrhea.
 Subsequent studies showed the added effectiveness of adding a further sorbitol restriction to fructose (Study 1, Study 2, Study 3).

 For a long time, patients have recognized that certain foods can trigger gastrointestinal symptoms (including flatulence, diarrhea, abdominal bloating, and discomfort).
 Recognized food “culprits” have included milk and other dairy products, legumes and pulses, cruciferous vegetables, some fruits, and grains (especially wheat and rye).
 Many of these foods are known as “gas‐producing foods” and were recommended to be avoided in situations of excessive flatulence and bloating.
 However, such foods were in lists without any linking of common components.
 Consequently, dietary advice pertaining to such foods was haphazard and without structure.
-Over the last five decades, however, advances in science and technology have meant that the food components that are present in such foods that may be responsible for these effects can be recognized.
+Over the last five decades, however, advances in science and technology have allowed researchers to recognize that the food components that are present in such foods that may be responsible for these effects can be recognized.

 Like many digestive issues, everything starts in the intestines.
 Because high-FODMAP foods are difficult to digest, the bacteria in both your small and large intestine begin to ferment them.
 While this is completely normal, the fermentation process can cause gas.
 FODMAPs may also draw water into your digestive system, which can lead to bloating.